kaspesi/cse280/README.md

     * Created front-end with Javascript, PUG, and CSS
     * Created backend routes using Express framework with Node js
     * Used BCrypt to hash+salt passwords prior to storing them in database
+  * Shane
+   * Set up link database
     * Set up log-in authentication
+  * Emir
+   * Set up link generation
     * Set up sign-up div
+  * Hayden
    * Set up methods to populate counter table
+   * Set up sharing html and styling
+  * Tyler
+   * Share button event and function call
    * Set up methods in front-end and router to add/delete/increment/decrement counters
-  * Shane
-  * Emir
-  * Hayden
-  * Tyler

 * What challenges did you face in working on this project that prevented progress?
   * Had issues setting up the Mongodb database at first